JakeTaranov/orbitsim/README.md

-In an attempt to learn C++ I created a program to simulate orbits of celestial bodies.
+In an attempt to learn C++ I created a program using SFML to simulate orbits of celestial bodies.

 ## Input